 Today is day 1 of my new blog series which is called “Crafting with Kids!” and even if you don’t have kids you might craft with there will be tons of ideas coming up that will be great for adults too.
 Like the one today, DIY Candle Printing.
 This one makes a great gift for the young to the old with all sorts of ways to make it unique to your own style and home.

 I’m sure you have seen the quote “Grandchildren complete life’s circle of love” well my daughter decided she wanted her candle for her granny and papa to say “Grandparent’s complete life’s circle of love.”
-It makes the perfect gift for Grandparents day coming up tomorrow and guess what it literally only takes a few minutes to complete this entire project so no worries you can have it done in plenty of time.
+It makes the perfect gift for Grandparents day coming up and it literally only takes a few minutes to complete this entire project so no worries you can have it done in plenty of time.

 Now that your design is finished you will want to complete the other steps.